KATRIN-Experiment/Kassiopeia/Kassiopeia/Documentation/Reference/README.txt

 The sphinx documetation requires doxygen, python and sphinx.
 The python document generator (sphinx) can be installed using:

-# pip install sphinx
+# pip install "sphinx<7"

-the Kassiopeia user-guide also requires sphinxjp.themes.basicstrap (for theme and style) and Doxylink (in order to allow the Doxygen generated API reference to be visible in the user guide).
+the Kassiopeia user-guide also requires sphinxjp.themes.basicstrap and sphinx_rtd_theme (for theme and style) and Doxylink (in order to allow the Doxygen generated API reference to be visible in the user guide).
 These can be installed using:

+# pip install sphinx-rtd-theme
 # pip install sphinxjp.themes.basicstrap
-# pip install sphinx-contrib.doxylink
+# pip install sphinxcontrib-doxylink